deutsia/deutsia-radio/README.md

 **Why separate recording connections?**

 Recording uses a completely separate OkHttp client instance to prevent interference with playback.
 The recording client has its own connection pool, dispatcher, and proxy configuration.
 This ensures recording cannot cause audio glitches.

+**Do clearnet stations block Tor requests?**

+Not that I personally know of, although I am sure some do.
+If you find a station that isn't loading it's more likely the station is down, rather you're being blocked.
+If you think that's not the issue, try setting a new identity within Orbot, or disabling Tor.

 ## Requirements